 Cutting the pillar waxes can be tricky.
 For this demonstration, the wax is scored with a utility knife.
 Then, the scored piece is placed on the remaining slab and pressure is applied to help break the wax on the score.
 You may need to do this a few times to get the wax in small enough pieces to fit in the pouring pot.
 (Be careful not to cut yourself or smash your fingers while doing this.)
 The wax can be weighed in the pouring pot so you do not have to transfer it from a different container.

-The wax will need to be heated to 175o to 185o depending on the wax you have chosen.
-To create a double boiler, put about an inch of water in the sauce pan, and then place the pouring pot in the water.
-It is a good idea to add an inexpensive metal trivet or cookie cutter under the pouring pot to elevate it.
+The wax will need to be heated in a double boiler to 175° - 185°F, depending on the wax you have chosen.
+To create a double boiler, put about an inch of water in the saucepan, and then place the pouring pot in the water.
+It is a good idea to add an inexpensive metal trivet or metal cookie cutter under the pouring pot to elevate it.
 Doing this ensures the wax is not receiving direct heat from any side.
 Adjust the heat to a medium-low setting.
 The water needs to be boiling, but it does not have to come to a rolling boil.
 If the water is at a rolling boil, it may splatter out of the pan.
 Check the temperature of the wax occasionally to make certain it is not getting too hot.
 Adjust the temperature as needed.
-While the wax is melting you can continue with the next steps, but make sure that the wax is never left unattended.

 If you are using a wick pin, make sure the pin is straight and insert it into the mold.
 Don't forget to plug the wick hole in the bottom with a mold plug or putty so the wax doesn't leak out.If you are using a mold without a wick pin, string the wick through the mold making sure to anchor it at the top with a wick bar and at the bottom with the putty.
 Be sure to seal around the wick hole with the putty to create a good seal.
 Place the mold on an old cookie sheet or pan to contain the wax in case there is a leak.